go-sql-driver/mysql/README.md

 If you are not relying on read-only transactions to reject writes that aren't supposed to happen, setting this on some MySQL providers (such as AWS Aurora) is safer for failovers.

+Note that ERROR 1290 can be returned for a `read-only` server and this option will cause a retry for that error.
+However the same error number is used for some other cases.
+You should ensure your application will never cause an ERROR 1290 except for `read-only` mode when enabling this option.

 ##### `timeout`